-The Silk Fibroin / Polypyrrole blended biofilms have been observed to exhibit as much as 116.1% swelling ratio within five minutes in PBS solution and 64.15% in acidic buffer solution.
+The elasticity of the Silk Fibroin / Polypyrrole biofilms has been enhanced by adding solution.
 According to the test results, the most stable biofilms are Silk Fibroin / Glycerine biofilms.
-The degradation observed when Polypyrrole and Fe_2O_3 added into the blend films in both pH = 7.4 and pH = 1.2 buffer solutions.
+The degradation observed when Polypyrrole and Fe2O3 added into the blend films in both pH = 7.4 and pH = 1.2 buffer solutions.

-The Silk Fibroin / Glycerine / Polypyrrole biofilms have great potential applications in gene delivery systems because of their electrical conductivity and biodegradability properties which allow them to carry the genes to the targeted cells.
+The Silk Fibroin / Polypyrrole blended biofilms have been observed to exhibit as much as gene delivery systems because of their electrical conductivity and biodegradability properties which allow them to carry the genes to the targeted cells.